 - Monitor and assess the patient

 In a paper record the documented information is compiled in a file, in chronological order and appears exactly as they are written.
-In a computerized system, the data may be categorized, put together and displayed as views that serves specific purposes.
+In a computerized system, besides keeping it as a chronological record, the data may be categorized, put together and displayed as views that serves specific purposes.

 At the first encounter, the crucial reason for gathering data is to obtain sufficient information to make a diagnosis and act upon it.

 In emergency situations, there is a need to identify the problem quickly.
 Often the physical examination is performed before history taking.
 Sometimes, a biochemical test (e.g. blood sugar level using a point of care testing method) is done straight away.
 Using a Pulse Oximeter to determine the oxygen saturation of the peripheral blood (SpO2) is another example.
 However, subsequently a complete history need to be taken and a full examination performed to derive a more accurate and comprehensive diagnosis and to get to know more about the patient.

 Information gathering is a continuous process.
 All clinical processes generate data.
 The process itself often determines how data is collected.
 Unexpected events or incidents and their effects need to be described as they happen.
 Yet some active data gathering need to be done to ascertain what actually happens, where, who are involved and the reasons why they occur.
 The experienced clinician would be aware which data need to be recorded for immediate use and which will be required for later use.
 The need for some data becomes obvious only when the occasion arrives.
 For example, when using a drug to treat a disease some information may be required regarding allergy to drugs or the patient’s preference.

 Computation, analysis and interpretation of existing data results in new (derived) data.
 This facility can be used to derive scores or assign patients to predetermined groups for purposes of severity grading, risk assessment and prognosis.

 - Symptoms experienced by the patient or observed by people close to him and on-lookers